jigish/slate/README.md

 #### Example Config ####

-You can check our my own config in the file "slate" in my [https://github.com/jigish/dotfiles](dotfiles)
+You can check our my own config in the file "slate" in my [dotfiles](https://github.com/jigish/dotfiles)

 ## Contact ##

-Please send all bug reports, suggestions, or general commentary to [slate.issues@gmail.com](slate.issues@gmail.com)
+Please send all bug reports, suggestions, or general commentary to [Jigish Patel](slate.issues@gmail.com)

 ## Allowed Keys ##